Metaratings

-Metaratings.ru also known as Metaratings is a sports media about bookmakers, sports betting and tips in both English and Russian, with a dedicated team based in Moscow, Russia.
-Golden Web Award 2020.
+Metaratings.ru (also known as Metaratings) is a sports media about bookmakers, sports betting and tips in both English and Russian, with a dedicated team based in Moscow, Russia.

 History

-Online since December 24, 2018.
-Editor-in-chief: Sergey Bregovsky.
-Regional versions: Belarus, Russia (metaratings.ru), United States, Tajikistan, Uzbekistan, Ukraine (meta-ratings.com.ua).
+Metaratings was launched on December 24, 2018 and was initially developed as an aggregator of ratings and reviews of bookmaker companies.
+The editor-in-chief is Sergey Bregovsky.
+It has several regional versions, including editions focused on Belarus, Russia (metaratings.ru), United States, Tajikistan, Uzbekistan, and Ukraine (meta-ratings.com.ua).

+In 2021 it became an information partner for FC Shakhter Karagandy, FC Baltika Kaliningrad, and handball club CSKA Moscow.

+Content

-They specialize in football, ice hockey, and esports.
-According to a study conducted by the leader in media monitoring and analysis Medialogia, Metaratings ranks 10th in the top 20 most quoted media in the sports industry in 2020.
+The media specialize in football, ice hockey, and esports.
+According to a study conducted by Medialogia, Metaratings ranked 10th in the top 20 most quoted media in the sports industry in 2020.